barryclark/jekyll-now/_posts/2015-10-31-Android-Posting.md

 1. Did you finally realize Blackberries should die?

 No. I loved my Z10 and am already missing a couple features like the Hub and gesture navigation.
-I had just had my phone ever since the developer Z10 was released in the 2013 and it was in rough shape.
+I have had my phone ever since the developer Z10 was released in 2013 and by now it was in rough shape.
 Besides a broken lock button and headphone jack and scratched screen and poor battery life, I just wanted a change.

 Now that BlackBerry has mostly shifted to corporate users, getting another one wouldn't really make sense.
 I enjoyed their attempt at catching on with the average consumer with the release of BB10, but the momentum never really caught on and by this point is gone for developers.